Explore the dramatic landscapes of central Armenia on this exclusive 8-day supported trek!

 How do I secure a place on the team?

 Get in touch using the registration form to inform us of your interest.
-We’ll send you a full application form to ensure that your expectations will be met by the kind of experience we’re offeding.
-We’ll ask you to pay a nonrefundable 50% deposit of USD $875 to secure your place, with the balance (USD $875) due 30 days before departure.
+We’ll send you a full application form to ensure that your expectations will be met by the kind of experience we’re offering.
+We’ll ask you to pay a nonrefundable 50% deposit of USD $875 to the Transcaucasian Trail Association within 15 days of being accepted in order to secure your place.
+The balance (USD $875) is due 30 days before departure and is paid directly to our local NGO in Armenia.

 How fit do I need to be?